Magnetosphere: Structure and behavior

 A magnetosphere is classified as "intrinsic" when $R_{\rm CF} \gg R_{\rm P}$, or when the primary opposition to the flow of solar wind is the magnetic field of the object.
 Mercury, Earth, Jupiter, Ganymede, Saturn, Uranus, and Neptune, for example, exhibit intrinsic magnetospheres.
 A magnetosphere is classified as "induced" when $R_{\rm CF} \ll R_{\rm P}$, or when the solar wind is not opposed by the object's magnetic field.
 In this case, the solar wind interacts with the atmosphere or ionosphere of the planet (or surface of the planet, if the planet has no atmosphere).
 Venus has an induced magnetic field, which means that because Venus appears to have no internal dynamo effect, the only magnetic field present is that formed by the solar wind's wrapping around the physical obstacle of Venus (see also Venus' induced magnetosphere).
 When $R_{\rm CF} \approx R_{\rm P}$, the planet itself and its magnetic field both contribute.
 It is possible that Mars is of this type.

+Dawn-dusk asymmetry

+When viewed from the Sun, a celestial body's orbital motion can compress its otherwise symmetrical magnetosphere slightly, and stretch it out in the direction opposite its motion (in Earth's example, from west to east).
+This is known as dawn-dusk asymmetry.

 Structure

 Bow shock

-The bow shock forms the outermost layer of the magnetosphere; the boundary between the magnetosphere and the ambient medium.
+The bow shock forms the outermost layer of the magnetosphere; the boundary between the magnetosphere and the surrounding medium.
 For stars, this is usually the boundary between the stellar wind and interstellar medium; for planets, the speed of the solar wind there decreases as it approaches the magnetopause.
+Due to interactions with the bow shock, the stellar wind plasma gains a substantial anisotropy, leading to various plasma instabilities upstream and downstream of the bow shock.